bwang40/ECE744_LabMaterials/FIRfilter/README.rst

 After you design FIR filter coefficients in python or matlab, you are required to implement a FIR filter with VHDL code and complete the ./Src/FIR.vhd.
 A testbench is provided for you to simulate your code in Vivado.
 A logiCORE IP FIR Compiler is integrated in Vivado alaready.
 Feel free to use any library or online resources.

-In the lab report, you have to show evidence of the simulation result and filter design procedures, digital filter response, and simulation output analysis.
+In the lab report, you have to show evidence of the simulation result, filter design procedures, digital filter response, and simulation output analysis.

 report
 ======================